udacity/AIND-Isolation/README.md

 - AB_Improved: CustomPlayer agent using fixed-depth alpha-beta search and the improved_score heuristic

-## Submitting

-Your project is ready for submission when it meets all requirements of the project rubric.
-Your code is finished when it passes all unit tests, and you have successfully implemented a suitable heuristic function.

-## Using the Board Visualization
+## Game Visualization

 The `isoviz` folder contains a modified version of chessboard.js that can animate games played on a 7x7 board.
 In order to use the board, you must run a local webserver by running `python -m SimpleHTTPServer 8000` from your project directory (you can replace 8000 with another port number if that one is unavailable), then open your browser to `http://localhost:8000` and navigate to the `/isoviz/display.html` page.
 Enter the move history of an isolation match (i.e., the array returned by the Board.play() method) into the text area and run the match.
 Refresh the page to run a different game.
+(Feel free to submit pull requests with improvements to isoviz.)

+## PvP Competition

+Once your project has been reviewed and accepted by meeting all requirements of the rubric, you are invited to complete the `competition_agent.py` file using any combination of techniques and improvements from lectures or online, and then submit it to compete in a tournament against other students from your cohort and past cohort champions.
+Additional details (official rules, submission deadline, etc.) will be provided separately.

+The competition agent can be submitted using the Udacity project assistant:

+    udacity submit isolation-pvp